4 Great Activities to Keep Seniors with Dementia Engaged

 Activities can also reduce common dementia behaviors, like agitation, repeated questions, and anger.

-This keeps them engaged and occupied and gives them a way to use their energy in a positive way.
+This keeps them engaged and occupied, providing a way for them to use their energy positively.

 5 Ways to Adapt Activities for Someone Experiencing Dementia

-People at different stages of dementia will need different amounts of help.
+Individuals at different stages of dementia will require varying levels of assistance.
 These guidelines help you adapt activities to suit your loved one's ability level.

 As the disease progresses, you’ll provide more help to compensate for the greater decline.
 Overall, the goal is to help them feel successful.